Herbert Schneider: Early life and education

-Herbert Schneider was born in Berea, Ohio, where his father, Fredrick William Schneider, a German Methodist minister, was a professor at German-Wallace College.
+Schneider was born in Berea, Ohio, where his father, Fredrick William Schneider, a German Methodist minister, was a professor at German-Wallace College.
 The family moved to Brooklyn when Fredrick accepted a call to the Greene Ave.
 Methodist Church.
 There, Herbert attended Boy's High School.
-He attended the City University of New York as an undergraduate before transferring to Columbia University from which he earned a B.A. magna cum laude and was elected to Phi Beta Kappa.
+He attended the City College of New York as an undergraduate for one year from 1911 to 1912 before transferring to Columbia University, from which he earned a B.A. magna cum laude and was elected to Phi Beta Kappa.
 As a graduate student at Columbia, Schneider studied under John Dewey, later serving as Dewey's teaching assistant.
 His doctoral thesis was titled Science and Social Progress: A Philosophical Introduction to Moral Science.

 Career

 Principal work

 Beginning in 1918 Schneider lectured in philosophy and religion at Columbia University, a post he held until his retirement in 1957.
-He early assisted John Erskine in teaching the very first sessions of his revolutionary Great Books course, and, as a member of the team led by Harry Carman, developed Columbia College's core curriculum Humanities and Contemporary Civilization courses>.
+He early assisted John Erskine in teaching the very first sessions of his revolutionary Great Books course and, as a member of the team led by Harry Carman, developed Columbia College's core curriculum Humanities and Contemporary Civilization courses.
 For 37 years, beginning in 1924, he was editor of The Journal of Philosophy, Psychology and Scientific Methods.
 In 1928 he was installed into the newly created post of Professor of Religion, becoming one of the founding members of Columbia's newly formed religion department.

 Schneider's 1930 book The Puritan Mind received acclaim for its treatment of Puritan religious ideas within their social context.
 However, his 1946 volume A History of American Philosophy, which was translated into several languages and became a formative text on the subject of American philosophy, has become the work for which Schneider is most often remembered.

 During the early 1940s Schneider supervised the graduate work of the yogi Theos Bernard and, in 1948, was one of five philosophy professors at Columbia who nominated the recently assassinated Mahatma Gandhi for the Nobel Peace Prize.
 From 1948 to 1949 he served as president of the eastern division of the American Philosophical Association.

 In 1950 Schneider was a Fulbright Fellow and lectured on American philosophy at the Sorbonne and the Universities of Toulouse, Bordeaux, Aix en Provence, Grenoble, and Marseilles, and, from 1952 to 1957 was an Eranos lecturer in Ascona, Switzerland.

 He also held visiting professorships at University of Illinois, University of Washington, University of Georgia, University of Hawaii, Oregon State University and Western Washington State College.